-Our Pre-IPO Group includes our holding company, Genius Group Ltd, our Edtech platform, GeniusU Ltd, and two companies that were acquired: Entrepreneurs Institute in 2019 and Entrepreneur Resorts in 2020 (spin off to be completed by end of September 2023).
+Our Pre-IPO Group includes our holding company, Genius Group Ltd, our Edtech platform, Genius ULtd, and two companies that were acquired: Entrepreneurs Institute in 2019 and Entrepreneur Resorts in 2020 (spin-off completed on October 2, 2023).

 The entrepreneur education system of our Pre-IPO Group has been delivered virtually and in-person, in multiple languages, locally and globally mainly via our GeniusU Edtech platform to adults seeking to grow their entrepreneur and leadership skills.
-Our partners and community are global with an average of 8,500 new students joining our GeniusU platform each week in 2022.
+Our partners and community are global with an average of 8,900 new students joining our GeniusU platform each week in 2023.
 Our City Leaders have been conducting our events (physically or virtually) in over 100 cities and over 2,500+ faculty members have been operating their microschools using our online tools.